isomerpages/moe-pasirrissec/_cce/Cyber Wellness.md

 #### Training and Workshops

 We organise trainings for our leaders and students to internalise the Cyber Wellness key messages.
-In 2023, we organised the NCAC enrichment module so that our student leaders are equipped with the key leadership skills to champion CW.
+We organised training so that our student leaders are equipped with the key leadership skills to champion CW.

 ![](/images/CCE/CW/cw01%20training%20&amp;%20workshops.png)